JebBarbas/react-native-paper-message-context/README.md

 - static: When using dialog, if you click outside, it will be dissmissed, but if `static` is true, this will not happen (dialog) (default is `false`).
-- color: The background color of the dialog or the snack, can recieve a color in format #RGB or #RRGGBB or some of the next predefined colors: 'success', 'error', 'warning' or 'info' (snack and dialog) (default is `null`, uses the PaperProvider primary color).
+- color: The background color of the dialog or the snack, can recieve a color in format #RGB or #RRGGBB or some of the next predefined colors: 'success', 'error', 'warning' or 'info' (snack and dialog) (default is `undefined`, uses the PaperProvider primary color).
 - label: The text of the button of the snack of dialog (snack and dialog) (default is `'OK'`).